hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 Once you have working Sentinel tests, use your preferred continuous integration (CI) system to automatically run those tests on pull requests to your policy repo.

 -> **Example:** The example policy repo uses [GitHub Actions](https://developer.github.com/actions/) to run `sentinel test` for every PR.
-View [the repo's Actions workflow](https://github.com/hashicorp/tfe-policies-example/blob/master/.github/main.workflow), or the code for the [example Sentinel test action](https://github.com/thrashr888/sentinel-github-actions/tree/master/test).
+You can view [the repo's Actions workflow](https://github.com/hashicorp/tfe-policies-example/blob/master/.github/main.workflow), as well as the code for the [example Sentinel test action](https://github.com/thrashr888/sentinel-github-actions/tree/master/test).